Easy Corporate Fundraising Ideas for Events

 Plan a karaoke evening to raise money for charity.
 If the venue doesn’t own the correct equipment, check your local area to see if you can rent it for the day.
 You can also hire a DJ or an entertainment company to handle the music.

-During the evening, ask guests to donate money, with the understanding that once a certain threshold is reached, the CEO (or pre-designated person) will sing.
+During the evening, ask guests to donate money, with the understanding that once a certain threshold is reached, the CEO (or whoever you’ve volunteered for the job) will sing.
 You can also ask every participant to collect donations before they sing a song or donate some money.

 Note: Depending on where you live, make sure you have the right permit to sell alcohol.